joshilesanmi/dxhub-cf-templates/re-use/live/README.md

     # Modifications

        # Export section

-        Make changes on the export Name Value to a desired name and the suffix with the expected value type (i.e. Arn) to reflect your choice and use it in other templates.
+            The export section creates a concatenation on the export name that you can import using !ImportValue function then with the exact format of the concatenated string i.e.

+                !ImportValue contactsvc-target-group-1-arn or !ImportValue contactsvc-prod-listener-arn

-        Important note to have is that this value is used in the ECS stacks in such a way i.e. !ImportValue contactsvc-ecs-task-role-arn
+            # Important note to have is that this value is used in the ECS stacks in such a way i.e. !ImportValue contactsvc-ecs-task-role-arn

      Then deploy the stack